Fancy car & house.

 The guidelines have sapped some of that legal creativity – anyone can plug the spouse’s incomes into a Colorado alimony calculator, and see how much is owing.

 But slavishly applying the maintenance guidelines is a mistake.
 They are not legally binding, but simply one factor for the court to consider.
-And more important for this discussion, Colorado’s maintenance guidelines are completely inapplicable to high income spouses with a combined income over the $240K threshold, even as a persuasive data point.
+And more importantly for this discussion, Colorado’s maintenance guidelines are completely inapplicable to high-income spouses with a combined income over the $240K threshold, even as a persuasive data point.

-A high income divorce needs an attorney who can do more than punch numbers into a calculator.
-Sure, behind the scenes we will see what the formula would yield, but then the experience of actually litigating maintenance cases kicks in.
-And even the factors don’t necessarily apply the same way with wealthy spouses.
+A high-income divorce needs an attorney who can do more than punch numbers into a calculator.
+Sure, behind the scenes, we will see what the formula yields, but then the experience of actually litigating maintenance cases kicks in.
+And even the factors don’t necessarily apply the same way to wealthy spouses.

-In a low-income or middle-income family, “need” represents the funds necessary to survive.
-But in a high-income divorce, “need” more likely means the funds necessary to enjoy a similar lifestyle as during the marriage.
-And while a judge in a lower income divorce may order maintenance to share the misery/burden more evenly, in a high income case alimony may be used to help balance out the surplus each spouse has after marriage.
+In a low- or middle-income family, “need” refers to the funds necessary to survive.
+But in a high-income divorce, “need” more likely means the funds necessary to maintain a similar lifestyle to that during the marriage.
+And while a judge in a lower-income divorce may order maintenance to share the misery/burden more evenly, in a high-income case, alimony may be used to help balance out the surplus each spouse has after marriage.

 Award-Winning El Paso County High Asset Divorce Lawyer

-U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
+U.S. News & World Report calls Graham.Law one of the Best Law Firms in America.
+Our managing partner and multiple attorneys are recognized by Colorado Super Lawyers and Best Lawyers.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
-We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.
+We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to simple child support modifications.

 Colorado Family Law.
 Period.